-The PSD4000 Functional 9.4.5 Ports A, B and C - Functionality and Structure Ports A and B have similar functionality and structure, as shown in Figure 26.
-The two ports can be configured to perform one or more of the following functions: Blocks MCU I/O Mode (cont.) □ CPLD Output - Micro⇔Cells McellA[7:0] can be connected to Port A. McellB[7:0] can be connected to Port B. External chip select ECS [7:0] can be connected to Port C. \Box CPLD Input - Via the input Micro \Leftrightarrow Cells.
+The PSD835G2 Functional Blocks (cont.)
+9.4.5 Ports A, B and C - Functionality and Structure Ports A and B have similar functionality and structure, as shown in Figure 26.
+The two ports can be configured to perform one or more of the following functions: I MCU I/O Mode I CPLD Output - Micro⇔Cells McellA[7:0] can be connected to Port A. McellB[7:0] can be connected to Port B. External chip select ECS [7:0] can be connected to Port C. External chip select ECS [7:0] can be connected to Port C.

-- □ Address In Additional high address inputs using the Input Micro⇔Cells. - □ Open Drain/Slew Rate pins PC[7:0]can be configured to fast slew rate, pins PA[7:0] and PB[7:0] can be configured to Open Drain Mode.
+- □ CPLD Input Via the input Micro⇔Cells. - □ Address In Additional high address inputs using the Input Micro⇔Cells. - □ Open Drain/Slew Rate pins PC[7:0]can be configured to fast slew rate, pins PA[7:0] and PB[7:0] can be configured to Open Drain Mode.

-Figure 26.
-Port A, B and C

-UJ/

-9.4.6 Port D - Functionality and Structure

-Port D has four I/O pins.
+The PSD835G2 Functional Blocks (cont.)
+9.4.6 Port D - Functionality and Structure Port D has four I/O pins.
 See Figure 27.
-Port D can be configured to program one more of the following functions:

-- MCU I/O Mode - □ CPLD Input direct input to CPLD, no Input Micro⇔Cells

-Port D pins can be configured in PSDsoft as input pins for other dedicated functions:

-- D PD0 ALE, as address strobe input - □ PD1 CLKIN, as clock input to the Micro⇔Cells Flip Flops and APD counter - □ PD2 CSI, as active low chip select input.
-A high input will disable the Flash/SRAM and CSIOP. - PD3 WRH, as active low Write Enable (high byte) input or as DBE input from 68HC912

-9.4.7 Port E - Functionality and Structure

-Port E can be configured to perform one or more of the following functions (see Figure 28):
+Port D can be configured to program one more of the following functions: ☐ MCU I/O Mode ☐ CPLD Input - direct input to CPLD, no Input Micro⇔Cells Port D pins can be configured in PSDsoft as input pins for other dedicated functions: PD0 - ALE, as address strobe input □ PD1 - CLKIN, as clock input to the Micro⇔Cells Flip Flops and APD counter PD2 - CSI, as active low chip select input.
+A high input will disable the Flash/SRAM and CSIOP.
+PD3 - as DBE input from 68HC912 9.4.7 Port E - Functionality and Structure Port E can be configured to perform one or more of the following functions (see Figure 28): MCU I/O Mode

-- □ MCU I/O Mode - □ In-System Programming JTAG port can be enabled for programming/erase of the PSD4000 device.
-(See Section 9.6 for more information on JTAG programming.) - Open Drain Port E pins can be configured in Open Drain Mode - Battery Backup features PE6 can be configured as a Battery Input (Vstby) pin.
+- □ In-System Programming JTAG port can be enabled for programming/erase of the PSD8XX device.
+(See Section 9.6 for more information on JTAG programming.) - □ Open Drain Port E pins can be configured in Open Drain Mode - Battery Backup features PE6 can be configured as a Battery Input (Vstby) pin.
 PE7 can be configured as a Battery On Indicator output pin, indicating when Vcc is less than Vbat. - □ Latched Address Output Provided latched address (A7-0) output